- Aldrich Middle School

 Student Health and Well-being

-BY: Ms. Shana Leith, FoodWIse Program Administrator, UW-Madison Division of Extension
+FoodWIse Program Administrator, UW-Madison Division of Extension

 "UW-Madison’s Division of Extension FoodWIse program has been fortunate to partner with the School District of Beloit for many years to provide nutrition education.
 We love spending time with students and introducing them to foods they may not have tried before, reinforcing the importance of breakfast, or even increasing their knowledge about healthy eating habits." -